pablogs9/husarnet-docs/docs/tutorial-ros2.md

 ## Husarnet and DDS Implementation

-To use Husarnet with DDS it is needed some preconfiguration.
-It depends on which DDS implementation is used, but generally peers from husarnet should be added to configuration file.
-Below is a demonstration of how to use Husarnet with Eclipse Cyclone DDS running on top of ROS2 Dashing.

-## Using Husarnet with Eclipse Cyclone DDS

 Both ROS1 and ROS2 allows you to run nodes on different physical machines as long as they are in the same LAN network.
 To run ROS on robotic system distributed among multiple networks VPN needs to be used.
 Husarnet is a peer-to-peer, low-latency and lightweight VPN dedicated for robotics applications.
-In this short guide we will show you how to configure ROS2 using Eclipse Cyclone DDS together with Husarnet VPN client.
+In this short guide we will show you how to configure ROS2 together with Husarnet VPN client.

+To use Husarnet with DDS it is needed some preconfiguration.
+It depends on which DDS implementation is used, but generally peers from husarnet should be added to configuration file.
+Below is a demonstration of how to use Husarnet running on top of ROS 2.

 ### Install Husarnet: